jrmykolyn/sfco-bash-utils/README.md

 		- `get-images -width=600 -h=400 -n=10`
 - **go-up**
 	- *Description*
-		- This function is a wrapper around the `cd` command, and allows for faster, less verbose navigation *up* the file system.
+		- This function is a wrapper around the `cd` command, and allows for faster, less verbose navigation *up* the file system. `go-up` may be called with a single argument of type integer, which indicates how many levels up the file system to traverse.
+Calling `go-up` without any arguments is equivalent to `cd ..`.
 	- *Examples*
+		- `go-up`
-		- Examples pending.
+		- `go-up 3`